-In March 2018, the USHE Board of Higher Education adopted Board Policy R751, Institutional Facilities Space Utilization to provide systemwide standards for the utilization of classrooms and teaching laboratories, as well as an annual reporting requirement.
+In March 2018, the Board adopted Policy R751, Institutional Facilities Space Utilization, to provide systemwide standards for the utilization of classrooms and teaching laboratories, as well as an annual reporting requirement.
 The policy encourages the optimization of institutional space and more efficient allocation of institutional resources in the assignment and utilization of available space.